 - The brand new Ridgid Shop Vacuum Model WD19650 lived up to expectations with a measured flow rate almost exactly the same as the manufacturers sticker rating.

 - The 12 Amp Shop-Vac 90L650A surprisingly exceeded the manufacturers specification.
-The screw-on plug that blocks the blower port was removed.
-This increased the airflow by 12 CFM or 6.7% above the manufacturer’s specification.
+Removal of the screw-on plug that blocks the blower port exit was important.
+As a result, Airflow increases of 12 CFM or 6.7% consistently beat the manufacturer’s specification.
 This vacuum came standard with 12 feet of 2-inch hose, so the 7 foot 2-½” hose provided significantly more airflow.

 - The Shop-Vac 87M300 produced 136 CFM 6.2% below the 145 CFM rating, even with the blower port plug removed.
 The bearings in this unit failed by the end of the testing and this may have been the reason for the lower than expected flow rate. (see note 1) This unit came standard with a 1-½ inch hose, but was tested here with the same 7-foot, 2-½ inch hose that plugged right into the unit.
 This gave us a direct comparison to the other vacuums tested.